Life Journey of a British Iraqi Architect Zaha Hadid

 Zaha Hadid Drawings

 Some of her other early designs were Kurfurstendamm, Berlin (1986); Dusseldorf Art & Media Centre (1993) and Cardiff Bay Opera House, Wales (1994).
 These designs including The Peak were not realized.
-Zaha Hadid drawings and design for Cardiff Bay Opera House was selected as the best by design jury but government of Wales were not willing to spend money on it.
-Project was then commissioned by another architect.
+Zaha Hadid's drawings and design for Cardiff Bay Opera House were selected as the best by the design jury but the government of Wales were not willing to spend money on it.
+The project was then commissioned by another architect.

 Zaha Hadid Paintings

-Zaha Hadid’s colorful sketches, designs and vivid paintings were largely published in architectural magazines.
-Zaha Hadid Paintings were spectacular.
-Zaha soon started to be named a paper architect whose designs were very radical to be actually realized and constructed at site.
+Zaha Hadid’s colourful sketches, designs and vivid paintings were largely published in architectural magazines.
+Zaha Hadid's Paintings were spectacular.
+Zaha soon started to be named a paper architect whose designs were very radical to be realized and constructed at the site.

 ‘Deconstructivist Architecture’ Exhibition, MOMA, New York, 1988

-Deconstructionism got recognition during ‘Deconstructivist Architecture’, an exhibition in 1988 at Museum of Modern Art (MOMA) in the city of New York, America.
-Zaha Hadid was asked to display her vividly colored paintings, sketches and drawings in this exhibition.
+Deconstructionism got recognition during ‘Deconstructivist Architecture’, an exhibition in 1988 at the Museum of Modern Art (MOMA) in the city of New York, America.
+Zaha Hadid was asked to display her vividly coloured paintings, sketches and drawings in this exhibition.
 She was one of the seven other architects who were selected to be participants in this exhibition.
-This exhibition was arranged by American architect Philip Johnson and Mark Wigley, architect from New Zealand.
-As a result of the exhibition, Zaha Hadid designs not only got famed in the architecture industry but Zaha Hadid’s drawings also tended to be linked with a specific architectural style.
+This exhibition was arranged by American architects Philip Johnson and Mark Wigley, architects from New Zealand.
+As a result of the exhibition, Zaha Hadid's designs not only got famed in the architecture industry but Zaha Hadid’s drawings also tended to be linked with a specific architectural style.

 Dongdaemun Design